Josh Robert Thompson: The Howard Stern Show

 In April 2005, Thompson's "Fake Arnold" character proposed a fictitious plan to "blow up the moon".
 Fake Arnold's phony agenda managed to dupe MSNBC's Joe Scarborough, who appeared soon after on his television program, publicly lambasting the Governor for his alleged plan.
 Ten days later, after learning that the entire moon destruction scenario was a hoax, Scarborough apologized on-air for his erroneous comments.

 On January 10, 2006, one day after Stern's show debuted on Sirius Satellite Radio, Thompson fooled Star Trek actor George Takei into believing he was actually speaking with Governor Schwarzenegger.
 Several minutes after the phone call with Fake Arnold ended, Takei was finally let in on the joke.
 One year later, the Takei prank was ranked sixth out of the Top 10 best moments from the show in 2006; it was also named as a top moment in the ten-year satellite tenure of the program.

-Thompson has made several uncredited appearances in the show doing voice impressions like "Fake Arnold".
-His last appearance was in 2011.
-More recent impressions on Stern's show are done by another impersonator who also does many of the same voices as Josh.